Delivery Apps: How They Respond to Coronavirus

 On the contrary, food delivery apps in the US have seen a gradual drop.
 You would wonder why?

 Initially, downloads for food delivery apps rose but cooled off in March.
 It is due to the fact that most people realized the cost of having food delivered is higher as compared to cooking at home.
 Additionally, despite the constant reassurances by delivery services such as UberEats, contactless delivery people fear that it’s not safe for them to perform the services.

 Food delivery apps are guaranteeing contactless deliveries.
 But that is not the only issue.
 You get food delivered because you don’t want to cook.
-But if the delivery apps increase the charges you will be more inclined to cood at home.
+But if the delivery apps increase the charges you will be more inclined to cook at home.
 FoodBoss is a company analyzing popular food delivery services across the fifty states.
 According to FoodBoss’s data “There was some surge pricing last week, but that has dramatically shifted to fees that are more reasonable across the board.
-From March 12 to March 18, we saw food delivery fees were 16.3% higher compared to the first week of February.”
+From March 12 to March 18, we saw that food delivery fee were 16.3% higher than the first week of February.”

 The Bright Side